 Once you’ve gotten the cause of your large pores under control, now’s time to begin minimizing them.
 Aka winding the clock of your large pore size backwards.

 What is the best way to make your pores smaller?

-While lots of places tell you once your pores are bigger you can only ever minimize the appearance of them aka you can cover them up by using clever divert attention skincare.
+While lots of places tell you once your pores are bigger you can only ever minimize the appearance of them aka you can cover them up by using clever attention diverting skincare.
 Like making sure your pores are ‘clean’ so they look smaller.

 — Cheryl Woodman (@HonestyForSkin) 9 July 2018

-Instead here I’m telling you there is actual evidence to show using skincare with certain carefully selected active ingredients can help shrink your pores size.
-And there’s 2 ways it works, I bet you can guess them dear skin savvy…
+Instead, here I’m telling you there is actual evidence to show using skincare with certain carefully selected active ingredients can help shrink your pore size.
+And there are 2 ways it works, I bet you can guess them already;